Submitty/submitty.github.io/_docs/developer/index.md

-## Suggestions for new developers
+### Suggestions for new developers

+* Download & install Submitty, and try it out.
+Read the instructor documentation to learn the system.

-* Look through the issues list
+* Look through the issues list for some ideas of problems to explore.

+* Learn how to use git.

-* Learn what sections of the code are relevant (so you’re not overwhelmed)
+* Learn what sections of the code are relevant for those issues (so you’re not overwhelmed).

+* Hint: Use "git grep" to search for variables/filenames/specific strings within the source files/directories.
+This can help you locate relevant files.

-* Add & delete things to see what happens
+* Add & delete things to the code, re-install that portion of the system and see what happens.

-* Use inspector, browser debugger
+* Use inspector or browser debugger.

-* Learn how to use git

-* Use “git grep” to search for variables/filenames within the files/directories

-* As you read the code, make a diagram for yourself of how the system fits together
+* As you read the code, make a diagram for yourself of how the system fits together.

-* Use jsfiddle (for testing or demoing new things)
+* Use jsfiddle (for testing or demoing new things).

-* Keep a work diary / log: what did you plan to do today, keep track of how long it took you to do things, difficulties, how did you solve it, helpful reference links, and what’s your plan for tomorrow
+* Keep a work diary / log: what did you plan to do today, keep track of how long it took you to do things, difficulties, how did you solve it, helpful reference links, and what’s your plan for tomorrow.

-* Get familiar with vagrant ( instructions on the wiki)
+* Get familiar with vagrant.

-* Run the test suite locally
+* Run the test suite locally.

 Questions or comments can be sent to our Submitty support mailing